 free dental clinic?

-The clinic is Friday, September 26, and Saturday, September 27, 2014 at the Five Sullivan Brothers Convention Center in Waterloo, Iowa.
+The clinic is Friday, September 29, and Saturday, September 30, 2017 at the US Cellular Center in Cedar Rapids, Iowa.
 The clinic opens at 6:00 a.m. and closes when we have reached our capacity that day.
 Because we expect to see hundreds of patients in a day, please be prepared to wait several hours for service.

 How does the clinic work?

-The clinic will be staffed with hundreds of volunteers from throughout the state of Iowa, including dentists, dental hygienists, and dental assistants.
+The clinic will be staffed with hundreds of volunteers from throughout the state of Iowa and beyond, including dentists, dental hygienists, dental assistants and dental technicians.
 As you or your family enters the clinic, volunteers will register you, take a basic health history, and then direct you to the appropriate clinical area.
-There are no qualifications or restrictions (except possible health issues) to take advantage of the clinic services, although the philosophy of the Iowa Mission of Mercy is to serve those individuals who have difficulty receiving dental treatment.
+There are no financial qualifications or restrictions (except possible health issues)* to take advantage of the clinic services, although the philosophy of the Iowa Mission of Mercy is to serve those individuals who have difficulty receiving dental treatment.

 What dental services will be offered?

 Our main goal at Iowa MOM is to relieve pain and restore smiles.
 We provide cleanings, extractions, fillings, a limited number of root canals, and a limited number of "flipper" partials.

-The Iowa MOM is not able to provide crowns, dentures, or bridges.
-You and your attending dentist will decide the appropriate service that best fits your circumstances.
+The Iowa MOM is not able to provide cosmetic dentistry, implants, crowns, full dentures, braces or bridges.
 An individual's most severe problem will be given first priority.
 Services will be administered on a first-come, first-served basis.